-In programming your CAM, you’re determining what tooling and toolpaths the Bantam Tools Desktop CNC Milling Machine will use to machine the part you’ve designed.
+In programming your CAM, you’re determining what tooling and toolpaths your Bantam Tools Milling Machine will use to machine the part you’ve designed.
 But in order for your milling machine to read the G-code files you export from Fusion 360 or CAD/CAM software, you’ll need a CAM post processor specific to your Bantam Tools CNC machine.

-We’ve worked with Autodesk to ensure a seamless experience when using Fusion 360 and our Desktop CNC Milling Machine.
+We’ve worked with Autodesk to ensure a seamless experience when using Fusion 360 and our milling machines.
 You can download and save a custom Bantam Tools CAM post processor for Fusion 360 locally on your computer.

 But first be sure to download and install Fusion 360 onto your computer, if you haven’t already.
 The Fusion 360 team offers a variety of packages for hobbyists and professionals.
 You can download a free trial of the Fusion 360 software for professional use or the free version for personal use.